hoodiesX/UsticaPollution/README.md

 ## Repository Structure

-- `analysis.html`: A detailed report outlining our findings, methodologies, and visualizations.
+- `Analysis.html`: A detailed report outlining our findings, methodologies, and visualizations.
-- `data/`: A folder containing raw datasets utilized in the analysis.
+- `Agrimonia_stations.RData`: A folder containing raw datasets utilized in the analysis.
 - `scripts/`: Scripts used for data processing and statistical analysis.

 ## Conclusion